 Three major mining trends in South Africa

-According to MiningNews, South African mines can look into the following three trends: electrification, automation, and digitalization.
-These three trends can become critical success factors for mines.
-However, mines in South Africa may face certain challenges pertaining to each trend.
+According to MiningNews, South African mines can look into the following three mining trends: electrification, automation, and digitalization.
+These three mining trends can become critical success factors for mines.
+However, mines in South Africa may face certain challenges pertaining to each of these mining trends.

 Electrification in mining